Diego Velázquez: Second visit to Italy

-In 1650 in Rome Velázquez also painted a portrait of Juan de Pareja, now in the Metropolitan Museum of Art in New York City, US.
+In 1650 in Rome Velázquez also painted a portrait of Juan de Pareja, now in the Metropolitan Museum of Art in New York City.
 This portrait procured his election into the Accademia di San Luca.
 Purportedly Velázquez created this portrait as a warm-up of his skills before his portrait of the Pope.
 It captures in great detail Pareja's countenance and his somewhat worn and patched clothing with an economic use of brushwork.
 In November 1650, Juan de Pareja was freed from slavery by Velázquez.

 To this period also belong two small landscape paintings both titled View of the Garden of the Villa Medici.
 As landscapes apparently painted directly from nature, they were exceptional for their time, and reveal Velázquez's close study of light at different times of day.

 As part of his mission to procure decorations for the Room of Mirrors at the Royal Alcazar of Madrid, Velázquez commissioned Matteo Bonuccelli to cast twelve bronze copies of the Medici lions.
 The copies are now in the Royal Palace of Madrid and the Museo del Prado.
+Also in the Royal Palace are a set of sculptures from the series The Seven Planets which Velázquez had originally brought from Italy for the Alcazar.

 During his time in Rome, Velázquez fathered a natural son, Antonio, whom he is not known ever to have seen.